FusionAuth/fusionauth-site/site/_posts/2022-11-23-nextjs-and-fusionauth-passwordless.md

 To enable your FusionAuth instance to use SMTP, you need to make a few changes to your tenant configuration.
 A full walkthrough of this can be found [here](https://fusionauth.io/docs/v1/tech/email-templates/configure-email).

-Change the following fields under the “Email” tab in your tenant configuration:
+Change the following fields under the "Email" tab in your tenant configuration:

-- Set the “Host” to `smtp.sendgrid.net`
+- Set the "Host" to `smtp.sendgrid.net`
-- Set the “Port” to `587`
+- Set the "Port" to `587`
-- Set the “Username” to `apikey` (This should be exact string “apikey’, and not your API key)
+- Set the "Username" to `apikey` (This should be exact string "apikey", and not your API key)
-- Select the “Change password” toggle, and set the “Password” to your SendGrid API key that you created
+- Select the "Change password" toggle and set the "Password" to the SendGrid API key that you created
-- Change the “Default from address” to match the Sender Identity you configured
+- Change the "Default from address" to match the Sender Identity you configured

 Your final configuration should look similar to the following:

 {% include _image.liquid src="/assets/img/blogs/nextjs-fusionauth-passwordless/tenant-smtp-configuration.png" alt="Completed SMTP configuration for a tenant in FusionAuth" class="img-fluid" figure=false %}

-Once you’ve saved your configuration, you should be able to successfully send a test email by clicking the “Send test email” button.
+Once you’ve saved your configuration, you should be able to successfully send a test email by clicking the "Send test email" button.
 If you receive an email that looks like the below, you’re all set!

 {% include _image.liquid src="/assets/img/blogs/nextjs-fusionauth-passwordless/successful-test-email.png" alt="A test email that was successfully sent via FusionAuth" class="img-fluid" figure=false %}

-Note: If you’re using a free email address (e.g. @gmail.com) - your emails might go to SPAM.
+Note: If you’re using a free email address (e.g. @gmail.com), your emails might go to SPAM.

 ## Setting up Magic Links

-Before jumping in to building our web application, we need to make one final configuration change to enable passwordless login using the FusionAuth dashboard.
+Before jumping into building our web application, we need to make one final configuration change to enable passwordless login using the FusionAuth dashboard.

-Navigate to your application configuration, and toggle “Passwordless login” to “enabled” under the “Security” tab.
+Navigate to your application configuration and toggle "Passwordless login" to "enabled" under the "Security" tab.

 Once done, your configuration should look similar to the image below:

 {% include _image.liquid src="/assets/img/blogs/nextjs-fusionauth-passwordless/tenant-passwordless-1.png" alt="Configuration for a tenant with passwordless login enabled in FusionAuth" class="img-fluid" figure=false %}

-Lastly, to ensure that your users can receive emails from FusionAuth, double check whether the "From Email" is set to the email you configured for your Sender Identity above.
+Lastly, to ensure that your users can receive emails from FusionAuth, double-check whether the "From Email" is set to the email you configured for your Sender Identity above.

-You can do this by navigating to "Email Templates", under the "Customizations" menu option, and editing the email template labelled as "[FusionAuth Default] Passwordless Login".
+You can do this by navigating to "Email Templates", under the "Customizations" menu option and editing the email template labeled "[FusionAuth Default] Passwordless Login".
 Change the "From Email" field to your email address.
 Save your changes once you're done.
 Your completed configuration should look similar to the image below.

 {% include _image.liquid src="/assets/img/blogs/nextjs-fusionauth-passwordless/email-template-configuration.png" alt="Complete configuration for an email template in FusionAuth" class="img-fluid" figure=false %}

-## Building the Next.js application
+## Building the Next.js Application

-Now that you’ve set up all the required FusionAuth configuration, it’s time to get started building your application.
-Firstly, ensure you have the following installed on your system:
+Now that you’ve set up all the required FusionAuth configuration, you can start building your application.

+First, ensure you have the following installed on your system:

 - Node.js v18.10.0
 - npm v8.19.2

-### Kicking off the project
+### Kicking off the Project

 To create a new Next.js project, you can use the `create-next-app` tool.
 To do this, run the following command in your terminal: